mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ### OVMF networking

-To start OVMF with bridged network support the following options (which require `sudo`) may be used:
+To start OVMF with bridged network support the following macOS-specific `qemu` options (which require `sudo`) may be used:

 ```
 -netdev vmnet-bridged,id=mynet0,ifname=en0 \
 -device e1000,netdev=mynet0,id=mynic0
 ```

-**Note**: When experimenting with network boot, if any clients (e.g. OVMF, VMWare) or network boot server programs (e.g. Apache, `dnsmasq`, WDS) are running on VMs, then bridged network support (where the VM appears as a separate device with its own IP address on the network) is usually easiest to set up and test.
+**Note**: If any network boot clients (e.g. OVMF, VMWare) or server programs (e.g. Apache, `dnsmasq`, WDS) are running on VMs, then it is normally easier to set up and test these using bridged network support, which allows the VM to appear as a separate device with its own IP address on the network.

-PXE boot may also be tested in OVMF using the built-in TFTP server available with the qemu user mode network stack, for instance using the following
+PXE boot may also be tested in OVMF using the built-in TFTP server available with the qemu user mode network stack, for example using the following
 options:

 ```